jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

 categories:
   - study
 tags:
+  - linear_algebra
-  - math
+  - markov_chain
-  - python
+  - simulation
 ---

 In a [previous post], we briefly explored the notion of Markov chains and their application to Google's PageRank algorithm.
 Today, we will attempt to understand the Markov process from a more mathematical standpoint by meshing it together the concept of eigenvectors.
+This post was inspired and in part adapted from [this source].

 # Revisiting Eigenvectors